 Generally speaking, you’ll probably travel to and from work with some kind of bag and to achieve that business casual aesthetic it’s best to opt for something that isn’t as formal as a briefcase.
 Our go-to is a reliable satchel – this beautiful Adlington satchel from the British Belt Company is perfect for all your essentials and comes in a choice of classic black or brown antique pull up leather.

 Business Casual Accessories

 When it comes to accessorising you can ditch the tie – or at least keep one at the office for any surprise meetings.
-As for belts, they can make or break an outfit, and by that same token, a belt can be the difference between formal and casual.
+As for belts, they can make or break an outfit.
+By that same token, a belt can be the difference between formal and casual.
 For a business casual look, you should match your metals but you’ve got more leeway on the leathers — brown with tan or tan with white is fine.
 As a rule of thumb, a formal belt will look a bit odd when paired with a pair of jeans, as formal belt leather is usually sleek and shiny while leather in casual belts is rugged and matte which looks best against denim.

 Business casual for men can be a tricky concept to grasp.
 If you follow these 8 tips then it is hard to go wrong.
 If you’re starting at a new job look at what your peers and bosses are wearing and use this (paired with our tips) as your guideline.
 One last bit of advice if you’re unsure whether an outfit, or piece of clothing is appropriate, chances are it’s not.
 You should always air on the side of caution, as it’s always best to be slightly overdressed than slightly underdressed.
 Lastly, you can make sure your feet are always professional and respectable by checking out the Robinson Professional Collection.